margaretmz/GANs-in-Art-and-Design/README.md

 # GANs in Art and Design
-This repo contains Colab notebooks for the GAN series on [PyImageSearch University](https://www.pyimagesearch.com/pyimagesearch-university/).
-Please go to [PyImageSearch](https://www.pyimagesearch.com/) to access the tutorials and videos.
+This repo contains the Colab notebooks for the GAN series on [PyImageSearch](https://www.pyimagesearch.com/) which is many people's go to place for learning about computer vision, deep learning and OpenCV.
+These posts are also part of the [PyImageSearch University](https://www.pyimagesearch.com/pyimagesearch-university/) courses where you can access both the tutorials and videos.
+The GAN implementations are written in **TensorFLow 2** and **Keras**.

 <h2 align="center">Table of Contents</h2>